open-mmlab/mmdetection/docs/get_started.md

 - sigmoid_focal_loss_cuda
 - bbox_overlaps

 So if you try to run inference with a model containing above ops you will get an error.
-The following table shows the details about not support CPU only inference model
+The following table lists the related methods that cannot inference on CPU due to dependency on these operators

 |                        Operator                         |                            Model                             |
 | :-----------------------------------------------------: | :----------------------------------------------------------: |